 Students at Lewis & Clark have numerous opportunities to develop career skills, many of which are associated with the International Law Program.

 Distinguishing Yourself from Other Lawyers

-- Finding a “niche”—All lawyers are familiar with contracts, torts, and other core areas of the law tested on the Bar.
+- Finding a “niche”—Most lawyers are familiar with contracts, torts, and other core areas of the law tested on the Bar.
 Yet many know little or nothing about areas within international law such as international business law, international dispute resolution, public international law, and international environmental law.
 For the right employer or clients, such knowledge can be a significant asset.
 While you may not be able to practice exclusively in these areas, they can be an important component of a more diverse practice.
 Our international law curriculum includes multiple classes in each of those areas, among others.

 - Becoming an authority in your chosen field(s)—It is not enough to take a class in an area in which you wish to practice.
 You will need to build on that initial foundation through independent research and obtaining hands-on experience.
 Lewis & Clark students can engage in independent study projects on international law issues, and may also be able to obtain practical experience via an externship, the International Environmental Law Project, or the Jessup International Moot Court competition.